dowjones/developer-platform/text-to-speech/README.rst

 Requirements
 =============

+Ensure all dependencies listed in the **requirements.txt** file, are installed.

 The following steps asume the use of Google Cloud Platform (GCP) for both, Text-to-Speech and Cloud Storage.
 Step 1 asumes that a GCP project is created and active.
 For guidance about creating projects in GCP see the article `Creating and Managing Projects <https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project>`_.